Bindu1724/2048-Game/README.md

 ## Setup Your Environment
    Install Python and Pygame on your system.
 Python is a Programming language and Pygame is the Graphical User Interface (GUI) library.

+## Run code
+To run the code use python main.py